How to Avoid Paying Taxes on Savings Bonds

-- If you have Series EE bonds, they must have been issued after 1989.
+- Series EE bonds must have been issued after 1989.

 - The owner of the bonds must have been at least 24 years old on the first day of the month in the year in which they were issued.
 But if you own them and you meet this age requirement, you can redeem them to pay for your child’s education costs even if he’s not yet 24.